Kirilllive/tuesday-js/README.md

 visual editor for web browser https://kirilllive.github.io/tuesday-js/tuesday_visual.html

+The editor displays the structure of the script with all elements such as dialog options and selection consequences.
+This makes it easier to navigate and edit the script.

+# Visualization
 The visual editor allows you to create graphics or kinetic novels without any programming knowledge.
 If is necessary, it is possible to expand the basic functionality using JavaScript and css.

-ビジュアルエディターはグラフィックもしくはキネティックノベルを、プログラミングの知識なしで作ることができます。
-必要であれば、JavaScriptやcssを使って、基本機能を拡大することができます。

-L'éditeur visuel vous permet de créer des graphiques ou des romans dynamiques sans aucune connaissance en programmation.
-Vous avez ensuite toute latitude, si nécessaire, d'étendre les fonctionnalités de base en utilisant JavaScript et css.

-# Visualization
-The editor displays the structure of the script with all elements such as dialog options and selection consequences.
-This makes it easier to navigate and edit the script.

-エディターは、会話オプションや選択肢のような全ての要素を伴うスクリプトの構造を完全に映し出します。これにより、ナビやスクリプトを編集しやすくします。

-L'éditeur affiche entièrement la structure du scénario avec tous les éléments tels que les options de dialogue et les conséquences des réponses choisies.
-La navigation et la modification du scénario en est ainsi facilité.

 ![Tuesday JS script structure](screenshots/script_structure.jpg)